vegaprotocol/documentation/docs/concepts/governance/markets.md

 * Product specifics including the settlement asset and quote name
 * Decimal places for the market and positions.
 (Note: A market cannot specify more decimal places than its settlement asset supports)
 * Oracle details, including the oracle's public key, specifications for settlement price, and data filters
-* Liquidity monitoring parameters, including the target stake
+* Liquidity parameters, including the target stake

 Optional fields include:
 * Metadata so that people can easily interpret the market's details - while this is optional, it's highly recommended that you include metadata for the market